WPManageNinja/fluent-smtp/readme.txt

 * .. and every other plugin that uses the WordPress API [wp_mail](https://codex.wordpress.org/Function_Reference/wp_mail) to send mail!

 == Easy Migration from WP Mail SMTP by WPForms ==
 If you currently using <b>WP Mail SMTP by WPForms</b> plugin and want to migrate to FluentSMTP then that is super easy.
-Within few second you can migrate.
+Within few seconds you are migrated.

-* Just install FluentSMTP plugin to your site
+* Just install FluentSMTP plugin to your site.
-* Go to Settings -> FluentSMTP
+* Go to Settings -> FluentSMTP.
-* It will automatically show previous configuration from "WP Mail SMTP by WPForms"
+* It will automatically show previous configuration from "WP Mail SMTP by WPForms".
-* Click "Import From WP Mail SMTP" Button and that's it
+* Click "Import From WP Mail SMTP" button and that's it.
-* Disable "WP Mail SMTP by WPForms" and enjoy FluentSMTP
+* Disable "WP Mail SMTP by WPForms" and enjoy FluentSMTP.

 == Once Click Migration from Easy WP SMTP ==
 If you currently using <b>Easy WP SMTP</b> plugin and want to migrate to FluentSMTP then that is super easy.
-Within few second you can migrate from "Easy WP SMTP".
+Within a few seconds you are migrated from "Easy WP SMTP".

-* Just install FluentSMTP plugin to your site
+* Just install FluentSMTP plugin to your site.
-* Go to Settings -> FluentSMTP
+* Go to Settings -> FluentSMTP.
-* It will automatically show previous configuration from "Easy WP SMTP"
+* It will automatically show previous configuration from "Easy WP SMTP".
-* Click "Import From Easy WP SMTP" Button and that's it
+* Click "Import From Easy WP SMTP" button and that's it.
-* Disable "Easy WP SMTP" and enjoy FluentSMTP
+* Disable "Easy WP SMTP" and enjoy FluentSMTP.

 == What's Next ==
 If you like this plugin, then consider checking out our other plugins: